rimram31/dz_smarthome/README.md

 To help to make some tests, it would be good to put the device in a 'well recognized' (voice) group.

 Thanks to Damsee to provide a very good documentation, the one provided here

+## Help for development

+I've add ```proxy_local.py``` source code I'm using to develop this skill which is only for development purpose.
+It run a local (flask) python server handling Smart Home Alexa API calls and running Alexicz code.
+Used with [Alexa Smart Home Proxy](https://github.com/rimram31/alexa_smarthome), you get the same behaviour except that all teh Smart Home API work is done locally (and can be debug easily).